Harvard Graduate Student Housing Survey Case Study Solution

 • Usage of locally readily available manpower for the work of carpentry.

 • Purchase of decoration product wholesale amount to get more affordable rates of the items.

 Structure of workshops in developing nation such as Indonesia or Thailand for production of decor craft of Japan as new company line.

 • Introduce operations with fast services in order to cater the department of young people.

 • Harvard Graduate Student Housing Survey Case Study Analysis can take up add-on company in order to offer traditional things of Japan in a dedicated restaurant areas.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

 • Introduction of appealing schemes for old people and women.

-• Introduction of complimentary card of membership to offer package of special deal to its faithful customers.
+• Introduction of complimentary card of membership to offer package of special offer to its loyal consumers.

-Structure of regional center for training especially to train regional personnel.
+Structure of regional center for training especially to train local staff.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|